“We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.” -Maya Angelou

 Know you are beautiful.
 Indifference is a monster.
 Challenge it.
 Declare your truth and feel it with every ounce of your being.
 Stop judging and start loving.
 Hold yourself accountable.
 Be the bird sitting alone on the wire – in awe of your own authenticity.

-With little legs and a big heart, I march into pain and the unknown with an open mind.
+Whether you have dwarfism, like myself, or you are overcoming other obstacles along your journey, I am here to support you.
+With little legs and a big heart, I march into the unknown with an open mind.
 I walk through the fire.
 When I chose the mantra, little legs big heart, I uncovered my purpose and my true identity.

 “It doesn’t matter how long your legs are, you can only take one step at a time.” –Me